Query expansion techniques for information retrieval: A survey: Classification of Query Expansion Approaches

 Another important approach that improves the linguistic information of the initial query is syntactic analysis \cite{zhang2011syntactic}.
-Syntactic based query expansion uses the enhanced relational features of the query terms for expanding the initial query.
+Syntactic based QE uses the enhanced relational features of the query terms for expanding the initial query.
 It expands the query mostly through statistical approaches \cite{wu2011study}.
-It recognizes the term dependence statistically \cite{riezler2007statistical} by employing techniques such as term co-occurrence.
-Reference \cite{sun2006mining} uses this approach for extracting contextual terms and relations from external corpus.
-Here, it uses two dependency relation based query expansion techniques for passage retrieval: Density based system (DBS) and Relation based system (RBS).
-DBS makes use of relation analysis to extract high quality contextual terms.
-RBS extracts relation paths for query expansion in a density and relation based passage retrieval framework.
-Syntactic analysis approach may be beneficial for natural language queries in search tasks where linguistic analysis can break the task into a sequence of decisions \cite{zhang2011syntactic} or integrate the taxonomic information effectively \cite{liu2008query}.
+It recognizes the term dependency statistically \cite{riezler2007statistical} by employing techniques such as term co-occurrence.
+Sun et al. \cite{sun2006mining} use this approach for extracting contextual terms and relations from the external corpus.
+Here, it uses two dependency relation based query expansion techniques for passage retrieval: Density-based system (DBS) and Relation based system (RBS).
+DBS makes use of relation analysis to extract high-quality contextual terms.
+RBS extracts relation paths for QE in a density and relation-based passage retrieval framework.
+The syntactic analysis approach may be beneficial for natural language queries in search tasks, where linguistic analysis can break the task into a sequence of decisions \cite{zhang2011syntactic} or integrate the taxonomic information effectively \cite{liu2008query}.